-Mr. Nordholm, Farmer Mac's President and Chief Executive Officer, is party to an amended employment agreement dated December 23, 2020 ("Agreement") with Farmer Mac through March 31, 2024, subject to earlier termination as provided in the Agreement.
-The Agreement may be renewed following expiration of the initial term for two successive one-year periods upon a vote of the Board and Mr. Nordholm's agreement in writing to any such renewal.
-The Agreement requires Farmer Mac and Mr. Nordholm to provide at least 180 days' notice before the expiration of the initial term (and of any renewal term) about whether the parties intend to seek to negotiate a renewal of the Agreement, which is designed to promote effective planning for a smooth transition to a successor executive at the end of Mr. Nordholm's term as Farmer Mac's President and Chief Executive Officer.
+Mr. Nordholm, Farmer Mac's President and Chief Executive Officer, is party to an amended employment agreement dated December 23, 2020 and further amended on September 28, 2022 ("Agreement") with Farmer Mac through March 31, 2026, subject to earlier termination as provided in the Agreement.
+The Agreement does not contemplate any extensions to Mr. Nordholm's term beyond March 31, 2026.
 Under the Agreement, Farmer Mac and Mr. Nordholm have agreed to the following terms, among others:

 - Base Salary.
-Mr. Nordholm's annual base salary under the Agreement remained at \$750,000 through December 31, 2020 and increased to \$800,000 starting January 1, 2021, less applicable withholding for taxes and similar items.
-This base salary will be reviewed by Farmer Mac at the beginning of each year starting in 2022 and may be increased in the sole discretion of the Board or the Compensation Committee of the Board, although no increase in the base salary will be required during the remainder of the initial term after the increase to \$800,000 on January 1, 2021.
-Mr. Nordholm's annual base salary may not be decreased below \$800,000. - Annual Incentive Compensation.
-For work performed in 2020, Mr. Nordholm's target annual cash incentive payment remained at 80% of his base salary.
-Mr. Nordholm's target annual cash incentive payment increased to 100% of his base salary for work performed starting January 1, 2021.
-The target amount for annual cash incentive payments will be reviewed periodically by Farmer Mac and may be modified in the sole discretion of the Board or the Compensation Committee of the Board. - Long-Term Incentive Compensation.
-Mr. Nordholm will be eligible to receive awards of long-term incentive compensation from time to time in a form, and subject to such conditions, as determined by the Board or the Compensation Committee of the Board in its sole discretion.
+Mr. Nordholm's annual base salary under the Agreement was set at \$800,000 starting January 1, 2021, less applicable withholding for taxes and similar items.
+This base salary has not been increased since then, but will be reviewed by Farmer Mac at the beginning of each year and may be increased in the sole discretion of the Board or the Compensation Committee of the Board.
+Under the Agreement, no increase in the base salary is required during the remainder of the term, although Mr. Nordholm's annual base salary may not be decreased below \$800,000. - Annual Incentive Compensation.
+The Agreement set Mr. Nordholm's target annual cash incentive payment at 100% of his base salary for work performed starting January 1, 2021.
+The target amount for annual cash incentive payments has not been increased since then, but will be reviewed periodically by Farmer Mac and may be modified in the sole discretion of the Board or the Compensation Committee of the Board. - Long-Term Incentive Compensation.
+Under the Agreement, Mr. Nordholm is eligible to receive awards of long-term incentive compensation from time to time in a form, and subject to such conditions, as determined by the Board or the Compensation Committee of the Board in its sole discretion.
 On March 9, 2022 (when 2022 long-term incentive awards were made to other senior executives of Farmer Mac), the Board granted Mr. Nordholm long-term equity compensation valued at approximately \$1,000,000 under the methodology prescribed in Farmer Mac's policy on grants of equity-based compensation and subject to similar terms and conditions as apply to similar 2022 annual long-term incentive grants made to other senior executives of Farmer Mac.
 This target amount for the value of annual long-term incentive compensation awarded in future years will be reviewed periodically by Farmer Mac and may be modified in the sole discretion of the Board or the Compensation Committee of the Board.
+The Agreement provides that Mr. Nordholm shall not be entitled to receive an award of long-term incentive compensation in 2026 even though other senior executives of Farmer Mac may receive annual long-term incentive grants in 2026.

 Besides the \$1,000,000 of long-term incentive compensation in the form of RSUs and SARs granted to Mr. Nordholm on March 9, 2022, the Compensation Committee granted Mr. Nordholm 1,626 shares of Farmer Mac's Class C Non-Voting Common Stock as incentive compensation in recognition of his outstanding performance during 2021 (of which Farmer Mac retained 782 shares to satisfy tax withholding requirements).
 This additional incentive award was not required by the terms of the Agreement.